DINA-Web/dina-model-concepts/component_descriptions/preparation_process.md

 ### Definition

 Preparation processes are deliberate changes of the state of physical entities for a certain purpose.
 The most relevant purposes are: preservation, research, display/exhibition.
-A preparation method could be constructive (e.g. mounting a skeleton), deconstructive (e.g. taking tissue samples) and without influence to the physical entity (e.g. cast from a bone).
+A preparation method could be constructive (e.g. mounting a skeleton), destructive (e.g. taking tissue samples) and without influence to the physical entity (e.g. cast from a bone).
-A preparation process is a mandatory component for collection objects and is optional for physical entities.
+A preparation process is a mandatory component for catalogued objects and is optional for physical entities.
 When a physical entity becomes a catalogued object it always undergoes a preparation.

 ### Has links to
 * Files and multimedia